 You don’t need to create a new default workbook if all you want to do is change the number of worksheets in a new workbook.
 The default is number of worksheets is 1; in Excel 2013 and earlier, the default is 3.
 To change the default number of worksheets in a new workbook, choose File > Options, pick the General category, and specify the desired number of sheets in the Include this many sheets setting.

 Saving Your New Workbook

 - When the new default workbook is set up to your preferences, choose the File tab and then Save As > Excel Workbook.

 - In the Save As dialog box, choose the Save As Type drop-down list, and select Excel Template (*.xltx).

-The file needs to be saved in your XLSTART directory which is on your local C: drive.
+The file needs to be saved or moved to your XLSTART directory which is on your local C: drive.
 The location of this directory varies depending on your version of Windows and Microsoft Office; search your hard drive for the folder.
 On most systems, the location is: